 To serve Iowans through the responsible regulation and profitable distribution of alcohol while providing opportunities for industry development and promoting health through education.

-|In fiscal year 2013, the Iowa Alcoholic Beverages Division distributed record profits of $119.5 million from the sale of spirits and revenues to support city, county and state programs. $96.7 million in profits and revenue was transferred to the State of Iowa General Fund.
-These funds help pay for programs that benefit all Iowans including education, natural resources, health and family services, and public safety. $18.9 million was transferred to the Iowa Department of Public Health to administer substance abuse programs.
-City and county authorities received $3.7 million in license revenues.
-The Division transferred $288,690 in excise tax on beer and wine to the Iowa Beer and Wine Board to use for promoting Iowa wineries and breweries.
+|In fiscal year 2014, the Iowa Alcoholic Beverages Division distributed profits of more than $119 million from the sale of spirits and other revenues to support city, county and state programs.
+More than $96.6 million was transferred to the State of Iowa General Fund.
+These funds help pay for programs benefitting all Iowans, including education, natural resources, health and family services and public safety.
+More than $19.4 million (7 percent) was reverted from the General Fund to the Iowa Department of Public Health, per Iowa Code, to substance abuse programs.
+City and county authorities received more than $3.6 million in license revenues.
+Additionally, the Division transferred $291,732 in excise tax on beer and wine to the Iowa Beer and Wine Board to use for training and promotion of Iowa wineries and breweries.

 The Division generated $302,657,376 in revenues from the sale of spirits, licensing fees and excise tax on beer and wine.
 The Division earned over $263 million in revenue associated with the sale of spirits.
 Excise tax on beer and wine accounts for more than $20.5 million of total revenues.
 Licensing fees for fiscal year 2014 were more than $15 million.

 Online ordering for customers of the Iowa Alcoholic Beverages Division through our eCommer site on the web at https://shop.iowaabd.com.